PostgreSQL CDC using Kafka and Debezium

 SHOW wal_level;

 The default value is replica.
 For CDC, you’ll need to set it to logical in the database configuration file (postgresql.conf).
-Keep in mind that changing the wal_level requires a restart of the Postgres instance and can affect database performance.
+Keep in mind that changing the wal_level requires a restart of the PostgreSQL instance and can affect database performance.

 2. Restart the database so all changes can take effect.